An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Set

-copy of the Set extended with those items from the List that are not already in the Set
+a new Set extended with those items from the List that are not already in the Set

 asList